 The LCAP is intended to be a comprehensive planning tool but may not describe all General Fund Budget Expenditures.
-Briefly describe any of the General Fund Budget Expenditures specified above for the LCAP vear not included in the LCAP.
+Briefly describe any of the General Fund Budget Expenditures specified above for the LCAP year not included in the LCAP.

 Some General Fund expenditures funded with Lottery, Mandated Cost, Federal, State and local Restricted programs were not included in the LCAP as they may not be included.
-The total General Fund Expenditures not included in the LCAP for the 2018-2019 LCAP year is \$xxxxxx.
+The total General Fund Expenditures not included in the LCAP for the 2018-2019 LCAP year is \$213,532,385.

-DESCRIPTION
+DESCRIPTION AMOUNT

-Total Projected LCFF Revenues for LCAP Year
+Total Projected LCFF Revenues for LCAP Year \$368,539,388

-AMOUNT \$368,539,388